aragon/sdk/docs/tokenVoting.md

 <a name="TokenVotingClient"></a>

 ## TokenVotingClient
-<p>Provider a generic client with high level methods to manage and interact an Token Voting plugin installed in a DAO</p>
+<p>Provider a generic client with high level methods to manage and interact a Token Voting plugin installed in a DAO</p>

 **Kind**: global class